-- 1. Only R/W bits can be modified when using the Write Status Register command. - 2.
+- 1. Only bits designated as R/W can be modified when using the Write Status Register command.
+Bits designated as R cannot be modified. - 2.
 R/W = Readable and writable; R = Readable only.

 Figure 32.
 Read Status Register 2

 Table 13 shows the bit assignments for Status Register 3.
 This register can be read using the Status Register 3 Read command (15h), and written using the Status Register 3 Write command (11h).